Hacker0x01/docs.hackerone.com/docs/hackers/signal-and-impact.md

 id: "hackers/signal-and-impact"
 ---

 Signal is the average Reputation per report.
 Reputation is gained or lost each time a report is closed, making Signal an aggregate representation of report validity.
-Self closed reports and duplicate reports are not included in Signal calculations.
+Self-closed reports and duplicate reports are not included in Signal calculations.

 Impact is the average Reputation per bounty.
 Reputation is gained based on the relative size of the awarded bounty, making Impact an aggregate representation of report severity.